-compete (verb) to go against other companies in trying to get customers discount (noun) a price that is lower than usual food bank (noun) a place that gives food to hungry people industry (noun) a type of trade or business nutrient (noun) what a living thing needs to live, such as water and minerals reject (noun) something that is not wanted
+competition (noun) the act of two or more companies or stores trying to win business from shoppers discount (noun) a price that is lower than usual nutrient (noun) what a living thing needs to live, such as water and minerals reject (noun) something that is not wanted

-Based on the Article, which best fits in the empty box above?
+Based on the Article, which best replaces the question mark in the diagram above?

 There is a box on the left that is labeled "Cause".
-The box says "Ugly produce companies want to keep imperfect produce from going to waste."
-There is an arrow pointing to a box on the right.
+The box says "Ugly produce start-ups want to prevent imperfect produce from going to waste."
+There is an arrow pointing to a box on the right with a question mark in it.
 It is labeled "Effect."

-- A These companies sell the fruits and vegetables that supermarkets reject. - B These companies sell the fruits and vegetables that food service companies prepare. - © These companies sell the fruits and vegetables that are from food banks. - (D) These companies sell the fruits and vegetables that are used to feed farm animals.
+- A These companies believe they can sell the fruits and vegetables that come from food banks. - B These companies hope to sell the fruits and vegetables rejected by those in the food service industry. - © These companies decided to sell the fruits and vegetables that supermarkets reject. - (D) These companies offered to sell the fruits and vegetables that are used to feed animals on farms.